Security Whitepaper

 • No selling data.
 We are a subscription product.
 Our revenue comes from you, not from your data.

 • No third-party access to note content.
-Our infrastructure vendors (Supabase, Vercel, Cloudflare) receive only the encrypted ciphertext stored on their hardware — the same blobs we cannot read.
+Our infrastructure vendors (Neon, Cloudflare, Hetzner) receive only the encrypted ciphertext stored on their hardware — the same blobs we cannot read.

 8. Known Limitations